ravimude20/SmartCodeReviewer/README.md

         with:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
           OPENAI_API_KEY: ${{ secrets.OPENAI_API_KEY }}
-          OPENAI_API_MODEL: "gpt-4" # Optional: defaults to "gpt-4"
           exclude: "**/*.json, **/*.md" # Optional: exclude patterns separated by commas
 ```

-4. Replace `your-username` with your GitHub username or organization name where the AI Code Reviewer repository is
-   located.

-5. Customize the `exclude` input if you want to ignore certain file patterns from being reviewed.

-6. Commit the changes to your repository, and AI Code Reviewer will start working on your future pull requests.
+5. **Customize and Evolve:**
+   Tailor the experience by specifying exclude patterns and optional AI model preferences.

-## How It Works
+## How It Transforms Code Review

+**Smart Code Reviewer** transforms your pull requests by orchestrating a symphony of AI-powered analysis:

+1. **Code Diff Retrieval:**
-The AI Code Reviewer GitHub Action retrieves the pull request diff, filters out excluded files, and sends code chunks to
+   Smartly retrieves the pull request diff, the heartbeat of your code evolution.

-the OpenAI API.
-It then generates review comments based on the AI's response and adds them to the pull request.
+2. **Exclusion Mastery:**
+   Filters out files based on your defined patterns, ensuring precise AI scrutiny.

+3. **AI Interaction Magic:**
+   With unparalleled precision, AI dissects code chunks via OpenAI API interactions.

+4. **AI-Generated Brilliance:**
+   Delivers review comments, polished by the AI's cognitive capabilities.

+5. **Comments Elevate Excellence:**
+   Empowers developers with suggestions, insights, and brilliance that enhance code quality.

+Embrace the future of code review—where human ingenuity merges with AI excellence for extraordinary results.

+---
+**Experience Smart Code Reviewer: Elevate Your Code Quality, Unleash Innovation.**